axelitama/Progetto-Reti-Logiche-2020-2021/README.md

 ## Architecture
 The VHDL component is divided into two main modules:
-- **Data path**: combines combinational and sequential logic, including computation units and registers for image processing and histogram equalisation.
+- **Data Path**: combines combinational and sequential logic, including computation units and registers for image processing and histogram equalisation.
-- **Control unit**: a Moore finite state machine that coordinates the data path operations.
+- **Control Unit**: a Moore finite state machine that coordinates the data path operations.

 The architecture uses modular components (adders, subtractors, muxes, registers) to facilitate structural description and synthesis efficiency.